Yidingwyd/SSPM/README.md

 In the `xlsx` file you get, the compositions are ranked by P(A,B|Y) from largest to smallest.

 # Data
-To reproduce our paper, you can download the corresponding datasets and convert them into proper formats.
+To reproduce our paper, you can download the corresponding `datasets` and convert them into proper formats.
 Please cite the relevant papers as requested by the dataset authors.

 # Acknowledgement
 We developed SSPM based on [CGCNN](https://github.com/txie-93/cgcnn).
+The codes are constructed by the assistance of Tianqing Li and Jinhan Xu.